Particular/NServiceBus.Serializers.CompatTests/README.md

 ## Dependencies

-The test projects reference diffenret Major.Minor versions of NServicebus.
-In those projects version of NServiceBus should not be updated.
+The test projects reference different Major.Minor versions of NServicebus.
+In those projects, NServiceBus packages should not be updated.
 The following [command was used](https://github.com/Particular/NServiceBus.Serializers.CompatTests/pull/23#issuecomment-797354551) to make dependabot ignore NServiceBus updates in this repository.
 If it proves to be inefficient dependabot could be disabled as in [the following PR](https://github.com/Particular/NServiceBus.Serializers.CompatTests/pull/32)